Quantitative Analysis with Small Samples: A Practical Guide for Students and Early-Career Researchers

 Helper Functions

-Reusable R helpers are already defined for exact tests, bootstrap intervals, Wilcoxon procedures, and Firth logistic regression.
+Reusable R helpers already exist for exact tests, bootstrap intervals, Wilcoxon procedures, and Firth logistic regression.

 Guided Labs